“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Watson and Crick model of DNA:

-In April 1953, Watson and Crick published a paper on the three-dimensional structure of DNA which was the first report explained the molecular structure of DNA.
+In April 1953, Watson and Crick published a paper on the three-dimensional structure of DNA which was the first report that explained the molecular structure of DNA.

 The 3’ end of the DNA has the hydroxyl group while the 5’ end of it has the phosphate group.